DecadeReverb/strainer-asp-dotnet/README.md

 ### Use Strainer to filter/sort/paginate

 In example below, Strainer processor is injected in a controller.
 Then, in `GetPost()` Strainer will process the source collection by calling `Apply()`.
-It will filter, sort and/or paginate the source `IQueryable` depending on model configuration.
+It will filter, sort and/or paginate the source `IQueryable` depending on model parameters.

 ```cs
 private readonly ApplicationDbContext _dbContext;